sadatian/cse6242-team175/README.md

 conda activate chicago;
 pip install -r requirements.txt
 ```
 As long as you have the `nb_conda_kernels` package installed in your Jupyter environment, you should be able to access `chicago` kernel inside the Jupyter.
+We recommend using JupyterLab instead of Jupyter Notebook.

 ## Demo